Thechristinaq/osticket-prereqs/README.md

 <h2>Installation Steps</h2>

 Step 1:
-<br> - Create a Virtual Machine in Azure with Windows 10 (22H2)
+- Create a Virtual Machine in Azure with Windows 10 (22H2)
-<br> - Using the Start menu, type "Remote Desktop Connection" and connect into the VM using the public IP address
+- Using the Start menu, type "Remote Desktop Connection" and connect into the VM using the public IP address

 ![image](https://github.com/thechristinaq/osTicket---Prerequisites-and-Installation/assets/165831241/feb464ce-7a0b-4513-acfd-a5c1606df949)